fabric8io/kubernetes-client/crd-generator/README.md

 - Several annotations are available to override the default behavior if it doesn't fit your needs
 - Validation schema is automatically derived from your class' spec implementation (or from the CR class, if no spec is present)
-- CRDs are automatically generated at compile-time if you include the `io.fabric8:crd-generator` dependency to your project (with the suggested `compile` scope)
+- CRDs are automatically generated at compile-time if you include `io.fabric8:crd-generator-apt` dependency to your project (with the suggested `compile` scope)
 - CRDs are generated for both `v1beta1` and `v1` versions of the specification at this point
 - One CRD manifest is generated per CRD using the CRD name (e.g. `mycrplural.group.example.com`)